APNewsBreak: Records show Montana official's vehicle misuse

 Helena police Officer Jayson Zander, who led the investigation, said Stapleton told him that while he doesn't need to respond to emergencies, his job requires him to be available at all times.

-"He compared his job to that of the Governor or Attorney General," Zander wrote in his findings.
-"He explained that if there was a call in Glendive for a report of election fraud, he would have to respond and could not tell them that they would have to wait until Monday."
+"He explained that if there was a call in Glendive for a report of election fraud, he would have to respond and could not tell them that they would have to wait until Monday," Zander wrote in his findings.

 Stapleton also acknowledged using the pickup to travel to medical appointments in Bozeman, Zander said in his report.
 It is a violation of government policy to use a state vehicle for personal travel.